7Block Labs

 Why this matters now

-If your product depends on facts about people, organizations, assets, or events, you can now verify those facts cryptographically instead of collecting raw, surveillance‑style data exhaust.
-Between 2024 and 2025, the standards stack for verifiable data went from fragmented to production‑ready: W3C Verifiable Credentials 2.0 became a Recommendation (with revocation, JOSE/COSE, and DID/identifier updates), SD‑JWT reached RFC status, and OpenID issued wallet‑friendly protocols for issuance and presentation.
-Regulators also moved: NIST finalized SP 800‑63‑4 with wallet guidance, eIDAS 2.0 entered into force, and California finalized risk assessment and ADMT rules for 2026. (w3.org)
+If your product relies on facts about people, organizations, assets, or events, you can now verify those details in a cryptographic way rather than relying on raw data collected through surveillance.
+Between 2024 and 2025, the standards for verifiable data really came together and moved from being all over the place to being ready for real-world use.
+For instance, W3C Verifiable Credentials 2.0 became an official Recommendation, adding features like revocation, JOSE/COSE updates, and improvements to DIDs and identifiers.
+Plus, SD‑JWT hit the RFC status, and OpenID rolled out some wallet-friendly protocols for issuing and presenting data.
+Regulators got in on the action too; NIST wrapped up SP 800‑63‑4 with some wallet guidance, eIDAS 2.0 came into play, and California nailed down its risk assessment and ADMT rules set for 2026.
+Check out more about it here: (w3.org).

 The 2025-2026 verifiable data stack you should expect from any vendor